 then subject to clause 10.1.5, representatives of the disputing parties must meet within 5 business days after a request by any of the disputing parties and attempt to resolve the dispute by negotiations in good faith.

-If the dispute is not resolved within 10 business days after their first meeting, the dispute must be referred to the senior executive officer of each disputing party who must attempt to resolve the dispute by negotiations in good faith.
+If the dispute is not resolved within 10 business days after the meeting stipulated in clause 10.1.1, the dispute must be referred to the senior executive officer of each disputing party who must attempt to resolve the dispute by negotiations in good faith.

 If the dispute is resolved under clause 10.1.1 or clause 10.1.2, the disputing parties must: